openstack/monasca-agent/docs/Plugins.md

 * prometheus.io/port: Scrape the pod on the indicated port instead of the default of '9102'.
 * monasca.io/usek8slabels: Attach Kubernetes labels of the pod that is being scraped.
 Default to 'true'
 * monasca.io/whitelist: Yaml list of metric names to whitelist against on detected endpoint
+* monasca.io/metric_types: Yaml dictionary where key is metric name and value is desired type from 'rate' or 'counter'.
+Metric name will be appended with '_rate' or '_counter' respectively.
+If not specified, the scraped value will be passed without modification.

 These annotations are pulled from the Kubelet for pod autodetection and the Kubernetes API for the service auto detection